dotnet/AspNetCore.Docs/aspnetcore/signalr/supported-platforms.md

 The [.NET client](https://www.nuget.org/packages/Microsoft.AspNetCore.SignalR/) runs on any platform supported by ASP.NET Core.
 For example, [Xamarin developers can use SignalR](https://github.com/aspnet/Announcements/issues/305) for building Android apps using Xamarin.Android 8.4.0.1 and later and iOS apps using Xamarin.iOS 11.14.0.4 and later.

-If the server runs IIS, the WebSockets transport requires IIS 8.0 or higher on Windows Server 2012 or higher.
+If the server runs IIS, the WebSockets transport requires IIS 8.0 or later on Windows Server 2012 or later.
 Other transports are supported on all platforms.

 ## Java client